bradford415/detectors/README.md

 * [Resources](#resources)

 ## Download the COCO dataset
-On Linux, the coco dataset can be downloaded by running the bash script
-Note: this will download the dataset in the current working directory
+On Linux, the coco dataset can be downloaded by running the bash script.
+NOTE: this will download the dataset in the current working directory
 ```bash
 bash scripts/bash/download_coco.sh
 ```